3.2 Managing allegations against people that work or volunteer with children

 Support to the child and family involved

 The organisation, together with LA children's social care and / or police, where they are involved, should consider the impact on the child concerned and provide support as appropriate.
 Liaison between the agencies should take place in order to ensure that the child's needs are addressed.

 Keeping parents/carers and children informed

 - The employer must inform the parents of the child/ren involved of the allegation and the process that is being followed unless this will impede the disciplinary or investigative processes.
-The LADO can advise the employer whether or not the parents should be informed.
-However, in some circumstances, the parent/s may need to be told straight away (e.g. if a child is injured and requires medical treatment);
+The LADO can advise the employer whether the parents should be informed.
+However, in some circumstances, the parent/s may need to be told straight away (e.g., if a child is injured and requires medical treatment);

 - The parent/s and the child, if sufficiently mature, should be helped to understand the processes involved and be kept informed about the progress of the case and of the outcome where there is no criminal prosecution.
 This will include the outcome of any disciplinary process, but not the deliberations of, or the information used in, a hearing.

 Responsibilities to employees/volunteers alleged to have caused harm